geonetwork/core-geonetwork/software_development/SOURCE.md

 mvn clean install -DskipTests
 ```

-If you are using Windows and want to run unit tests, consider cloning the repo into the WSL as described in the [Testing Documentation](TESTING.md)

 ## Submodules

 GeoNetwork use submodules, these were initialized by the ``--recursive`` option when cloning the repository.